EPCCed/archer2-gpu-hip/lectures/1-introduction/README.md

 - Memory latency is a serious concern.
   - It may take O(100-1000) clock cycles, from a standing start, to transfer an item of data from memory to a register on the processor, where it can be operated on.

-- CPUs mitigate this problem by having caches.
+- CPUs mitigate this problem through caching.
   - The "closer" the cache is to the processor, the smaller the cache size in bytes, <br>but the faster the access.
   - Many caches have a hierarchical design, L1, L2, L3.